-Additional points may be awarded to projects that achieve RNC Tier III AND meet the State's most current Net Zero or Passive House standards.
+The baseline energy efficiency in the RIH Design and Construction Standards is Tier II consistent with the new IECC.
+Points may be awarded to projects that achieve RNC Tier III AND meet the State's most current Net Zero or Passive House standards.